cellml/libcellml/docs/dev_building.rst

 This assumes that the recommended LibXml2 binaries have been installed to the default location ``C:\Program Files\libxml2 2.9.6``.
 Please note that libCellML will only work with a 64-bit installation of libXML2.
-A pre-built 64-bit installer is available from the `OpenCMISS repository <https://github.com/OpenCMISS-Dependencies/libxml2/releases>`_; 32-bit binaries or 32-bit builds will not work with libCellML.
+A pre-built 64-bit installer is available from the :opencmiss_repo:`OpenCMISS repository<>` ; 32-bit binaries or 32-bit builds will not work with libCellML.

 -----------------
 Windows CMake-GUI